safecility/microservices/go/transports/mqtt/readme.md

 ```

 ### TODO

+Main thing is that the MqttProxyConfig needs to be configurable - ATM it uses a set Transformer and PayloadAdjuster

 we will align all the lora transports - both mqtt and webhook to provide the same data

 in addition to the current paths we will provide signal and location topics to publish to for analysis